SIGMA-XI-VIT/Letterhead/README.md

 # Sigma-Xi Letterhead

-This rudimentary website provides a minimal setup to get downloadable Letterhead format for official Chapter Communications.
+This rudimentary website provides a minimal setup to get a downloadable Letterhead format for official Chapter communications.

 ## Setup